Canoe Tripping

 Our trips follow a “challenge by choice” model – standard trips leave and return from camp and take advantage of the world-class canoe tripping destination at our doorstep.
 Older campers have options to sign up for more challenging trips, taking them to Ontario and Quebec’s premier whitewater rivers, or on expeditions of up to 14 days.

-- Making connections with friends – exploring the wilderness and that overcoming challenges together are some of camp’s most formative experiences that spark for everlasting bonds.
+- Unparalleled connection – exploring the wilderness and overcoming challenges together are formative experiences that spark for the deepest bonds.

-- Learning new skills – learning wilderness skills like safe fire-building and cooking, shelter construction, navigation, and wildlife safety make kids more confident and independent.
+- Learning new skills – learning wilderness skills like safe fire-building and cooking, shelter construction, navigation, and wildlife safety will make your child more confident and independent.

-- Connecting with nature – by fostering care for the natural environment, campers become comfortable in, and grateful for, the world around them.
+- Environmental awareness – Arowhon canoe trips foster care for the natural environment so your child will become more comfortable in, and grateful for, the world around them.

-- Pushing ourselves outside of our comfort zone – by providing campers an opportunity to discover what they are truly capable of, we can give them lifelong confidence that ripples to the classroom, extracurriculars, and beyond.
+- Expanding their comfort zone – through supported challenge, your child will discover what they are truly capable of and gain lifelong confidence that ripples to the classroom, extracurriculars, and beyond.

-- For fun – forming positive memories and stories to share with everyone when they return.
-Campers always report the best memories from canoe trips, and everyone knows that food tastes better when cooked on a fire!
+- Fun, naturally – campers always report the best memories from canoe trips, and everyone knows that food tastes better when cooked on a fire!

-- We hire experts guides, and then train them for up to six weeks on first aid, risk management, wilderness water safety and emergency procedures to ensure the highest standard of care possible.
+- Our canoe trippers get weeks of training leading up to camp, reinforcing their skills in risk management, first aid, and emergency procedures to ensure the highest standard of care possible.

 - With over 90 years of Algonquin experience we can plan routes that balance enjoyment and challenge.